After a summer sprint packed with mission trips, VBS, and camp outings, another busy school year will soon begin with its marathon programs.

 Make sure the ministry details that may have been neglected in previous years are not forgotten this fall by setting measurable goals in each of these areas.
 For example:

-- Certain number of small groups or a percentage of members participating
+- A certain number of small groups or a percentage of members participating

-- Attendance level in various ministries as well as number of volunteers
+- Attendance level in various ministries as well as the number of volunteers

 - Budget goals for your different programs